BlixTheDragon/CIT245/README.md

 The code creates a binary search tree of ten electric vehicle models, then c-outs the list in alphabetical order using the in-order tree walk algorithm.
 The code then asks the user for info on a node to insert, then inserts one of its own.
 The code then c-outs the updated tree with twelve cars.
 The code then asks for a node to be deleted, then searches for and deletes the node, preserving potential children.

 -+-=#=-+-

+## Final
+Project was an implementation of a priority queue.

+The code creates a vector that will serve as the vessel for holding the queue, then asks the user for instructions: Add nodes, remove nodes, pop-off nodes, print the queue, and exit the program.

+When adding nodes, the code sorts the list by priority, subsorting first-in-first-out in the case of equal priority.
+The list is sorted every time a node is added for simplicity.
+There are two options for removing nodes: Resolving or Removing.
+Resolving removes the first node on user confirmation, removing nodes searches for a user-specified node and deletes it if it finds one with the same item name.

+-+-=#=-+-